raghurambachu/AC-JS-value-variable-and-types/Ex1-explanation/value.md

 ```

 `typeof null` returns `"object"` is a bug in JavaScript.
 It can't be fixed ever because there are lots of website depends on this error.

+## Category of value types-readText

+All the data types explained above can be categorised in two different types.

+#### 1. Primitive Data Type:

+Primitive data type are basic type provided by programming language as a building block of values like number, text etc. **Primitive Data Types are immutable (can't be changed) in nature.**

+- Primitive Data Types
+  - number
+  - string
+  - boolean
+  - null
+  - undefined
+  - null
+  - symbol
+  - BigInt

+#### 2. Object (Non-Primitive) Data Type:

+For storing some complicated data, programmig languages provide some ways to handle it, starting from primitive type.
+They have built-in support (adding, removeing, changing) for these kind of data types.
+Everything that is not primitive is an object in JavaScript. example: function, array etc.

+**Non-Primitive Data Types are mutable (can be changed).**

+- Object Type (Non-primitive Data Type)